larafull/larafull/readme.md

 Main idea of Larafull is to create Laravel build with most useful packages in a box.

+## Installed and configured packages

+- **jeremykenedy/laravel-roles** - installed and configured roles and permissions package

 ## License etc

 Project was created by classical composer command: